danielrosen29/Forecasting_Project/readme.md

 DANIEL ROSEN

 The goal of this project is to forecast the UK’s future wind power usage.
-Since 2016 UK has began increasing its use of wind power.
+Since 2016 the UK has began increasing its use of wind power.
 I am curious if and how that trend will continue.
 To conduct this analysis, I grabbed a time series data set from
 <https://www.gridwatch.templar.co.uk/>, a website which monitors
-electricity usage in UK in real time.
-This dataset is a csv which contains time series data about total demand and output levels of different energy sources, with data points from every 5 minutes since 12:00 AM, January 1, 2012 until 11:55 PM, October 15, 2023.
+electricity usage in the UK in real time.
+This data set is a csv which contains time series data about total demand and output levels of different energy sources, with data points from every 5 minutes since 12:00 AM, January 1, 2012 until 11:55 PM, October 15, 2023.
 Within this